 - Neck pain, if left untreated, can lead to pain, numbness, or tingling in other areas known as cervical radiculopathy.
 With cervical radiculopathy, symptoms may be experienced in the face, shoulder, arm, wrist and hand accompanied with stiffness and loss of mobility.

 - Headaches that stem from the neck are called cervicogenic headaches.
+The joints of the cervical spine become restricted and prevent movement.
 They can be a side effect of neck pain that was left untreated.